-There are a wide range of situations where criminal trespassing could occur.
+Criminal trespassing can occur in a wide range of situations.
 For instance, you could be a “trespasser” if you enter a restaurant with the intent to create a disturbance and drive away customers.

-In California, an owner conducts their daily routine business with an implied consent that customers can enter their business and engage in normal transactions – but this doesn't apply for people who come to their business to obstruct their normal operation.
+In California, an owner conducts their daily routine business with the implied consent that customers can enter their business and engage in normal transactions—but this doesn't apply to people who come to their business to obstruct their normal operation.

 Penal Code 602 trespassing law could also apply in situations where you fail to leave a motel room after refusing to pay for it – or you fail to leave any public facility after closing.

-The felony crime of “aggravated trespassing” is defined under California Penal Code Section 601.
-This more serious charge occurs when you make a credible threat to someone to cause serious bodily injury, with an intent to make them fear for their safety – and within 30 days after the threat – you enter their property or business to carry it out.
+California Penal Code Section 601 defines the felony crime of “aggravated trespassing.”
+This more serious charge occurs when you make a credible threat to someone to cause serious bodily injury with an intent to make them fear for their safety, and within 30 days after the threat, you enter their property or business to carry it out.

 Definition of Trespassing – Penal Code 602

-Under California Penal Code 602, it describes a variety of behaviors that could be considered a trespassing crime.
+California Penal Code 602 describes a variety of behaviors that could be considered a trespassing crime.
 The most common situations where you could face Penal Code 602 misdemeanor charges include:

-• You enter a property with intent to damage it
+- You enter a property with the intent to damage it

 In order to be convicted of criminal trespassing, the prosecutor has to be able to prove all the elements of the crime.
-Penal Code 602 is covered by two separate California Criminal Jury Instructions.
+Two separate California Criminal Jury Instructions cover Penal Code 602.
 CALCRIM 2930 deals with trespassing “to interfere with business.”
 CALCRIM 2931 deals with “unlawfully occupying property.”
 Both have similar factors that have to be proven, including:

-In most cases, trespassing under Penal Code 602 is misdemeanor crime.
-If convicted, the penalties include up to 6 months in a county jail, and a fine of up to $1,000.
+Under Penal Code 602, trespassing is typically a misdemeanor.
+If convicted, the penalties can be severe, including up to six months in county jail and a fine of up to $1,000, underscoring the weight of the law in such cases.

 Definition of Aggravated Trespassing – Penal Code 601